denisecodes/makers_etl_cloud_challenge/readme.md

 </h1>

 <p align="center">
-This project aims to use the Extract, Transform, Load (ETL) process with Netflix data hosted on AWS in the Cloud.
+This project uses the Extract, Transform, Load (ETL) process with Netflix data hosted on AWS in the Cloud.
+Through the ETL process, the goal is to make the data more accessible and useful, ready to be used by a wider audience, both technical and non-technical.
 It was completed as part of the Makers Academy Bootcamp during Week 4 of the Data Engineering stream.
-The goal is to make the data more accessible and useful, ready to be used by a wider audience, both technical and non-technical.
 </p>

 ## 🏡 The scenario